The hop on hop off Barcelona bus tour, aka the Bus Turistic, brings you to the city’s main attractions using just one ticket.

 Can the discounts I get with my Bus Turistic ticket be used online?

-No. The only Barcelona discount card that can be used entirely online is the Barcelona City Pass which includes tickets to the Sagrada Famila, Park Guell, and the Bus Turistic plus 20% discounts on a ton of attractions.
+No. The only Barcelona discount card that can be used entirely online is the Barcelona Pass which includes tickets to the Sagrada Familia, Park Guell, and the Bus Turistic plus 20% discounts on a ton of attractions.

-No, the ticket is valid for 90 days from the purchase date.
+No, provided you book through Tiqets the ticket is valid for one year from the purchase date.

-Can I do the hop on hop off routes in the opposite way?
+Can I do the Barcelona hop on hop off routes in the opposite way?

 No, the Bus Turistic operates in one direction only, as indicated by the arrows on the map.